apandey00/Ship-Game/readme.txt

         to update data.
         It also contains a ColorButton that changes BG color when clicked.
-        ColorButton contains a pointer to the Canvas for redraw calls
+        ColorButton contains a pointer to the Canvas for redraw calls It also contains two start buttons that start and halt whole simulation

     The Model class has a vector of Vehicles and a pointer to the canvas